 Wisner is a very small city located in the state of Nebraska.
-With a population of 1,233 people and just one neighborhood, Wisner is the 151st largest community in Nebraska.
-Wisner has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 1,228 people and just one neighborhood, Wisner is the 151st largest community in Nebraska.

-Unlike some cities, Wisner isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Wisner are a mix of both white- and blue-collar jobs.
-Overall, Wisner is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Wisner who work in healthcare (12.69%), office and administrative support (10.53%), and sales jobs (9.14%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Wisner is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Wisner is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Wisner who work in healthcare (14.71%), office and administrative support (10.75%), and healthcare suport services (8.03%).

 Wisner is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.